ashtonberg/delivery-simulation/README.md

 // run with ./build/web-app <port> <web folder>
 ./build/web-app 8081 apps/transit_service/web/
 ```
 Those commands start the server.
-To access the map view, navigate to http://127.0.0.1:<port\>, where port is the port you used in the second command.
-This is the port the server was bound to.
-To access the scheduler page, navigate to http://127.0.0.1:<port\>/schedule.html.
+To access the map view, navigate to http://127.0.0.1:8081.
+To access the scheduler page, navigate to http://127.0.0.1:8081/schedule.html.
+If you used a port other than 8081 in the second command, replace 8081 in the links with the port you used.

 ### Map View
 The map is a 3D map featuring sattelite images of the university.
 The horizontal textures on the map (ground/roads, roofs of buildings, etc.) are composed of the sattelite images, while the vertical textures are currently blank.